 How to Apply

-Our Application deadline is November 1.
+The application deadline for our program is November 1st for our Categorical, Physician Scientist, and Primary Care programs and December 1st for our Preliminary Medicine program.
 Applicants will be notified of interview invitations via email from ERAS.

-Our program is listed in ERAS as University of Rochester/Internal Medicine; within our program you may choose one or more of five tracks:
+Our program is listed in ERAS as University of Rochester/Internal Medicine.
+We offer five training program options with separate NRMP ID numbers (shown on right).
+You may choose to apply to one or more of our five programs:

-- UR Categorical at Strong Memorial Hospital (our main program for the majority of applicants)
+- UR Categorical Internal Medicine at Strong Memorial Hospital (main program)

 - UR Primary Care at Strong Memorial Hospital

 - UR Physician Scientist Training Program at Strong Memorial Hospital

 - The University of Rochester Internal Medicine Residency Program accepts PGY-1 applications and supporting documents only through ERAS®, the Electronic Residency Application Service.

 - We select candidates for PGY1 positions only through the National Residency Matching Program (NRMP).
 We do not offer positions outside the match.

 - Applicants should be a U.S. citizen, permanent resident, or J-1 visa-sponsored by the ECFMG.
 We do not accept H1-B visas or applications with “pending permanent residency” status.